-Usually classified as an “Outsider Artist-Musician” by my peers, I create mixed-media paintings, music, and other art.
-I like to write and perform what I sometimes refer to as “Prog-Punk Noise-Rock.”
-It is just bits of everything mixed together, actually.
+Usually, I am classified as an “Outsider Artist-Musician” by my contemporaries.
+I play Bass, Baritone, and other Guitars / Electronic & Junkyard Percussion / Keyboards & Toys / Plunderphonics & Noise / Sound Collage & Production / Words & Vocals.
+I also create mixed-media paintings and other art.
+I like to write and perform what I sometimes refer to as “Prog-Punk Noise-Rock”.
+It is a pastiche of everything that I like, in a Hi-Fi + Lo-Fi + No-Fi mixture.
 I collaborate with many other artists, often utilizing an unusual hybrid rig.

-I have always been into art and music, drawing, painting, playing with tape recorders and making lo-fi noise.
+I have always been into art and music, drawing, painting, playing with tape recorders and making noise.
 I built my first guitar from a badly beaten-up body that I found in someone’s trash.
-A friend’s dad gave me the guts from an unknown 1950’s guitar.
+A friend’s dad gave me the electrical guts from an unknown 1950’s guitar.
 I got a decent bridge and tuners from a music store.
 Some other parts I improvised from scrap and junk.
 Used vinyl LPs make decent pick-guards if you can cut them right.

-I was just a little runt of the Detroit Hardcore Punk / Heavy Metal scene back in the 1980’s.
+I was just a runt of the Detroit Hardcore Punk / Heavy Metal scene back in the 1980’s.
 Lacking enough money to buy any decent gear, I purchased a cheap microphone at a pawn shop and passed myself off as a singer.
-I sang in whatever groups that I could find, to get some experience and learn what I could.
-Mostly, it was shitty cover bands, playing basements, getting yelled at by uninvited drunks that we suck.
+I sang in whatever groups that I could find, to get some experience and learn whatever that I could.
+Mostly, it was shitty cover bands, playing in basements, getting yelled at by uninvited drunks that we suck.
 I later got into playing bass, as well as guitar.
 It turns out that I was a better bassist than a guitarist.
 I played in many short-lived groups that went nowhere.

 I wrote for The Jam Rag, a widely-read local music paper while I was still a teenager.
 I made friends with other musicians and artists in the process.
-Princess Dragon-Mom, Mog Stunt Team, His Name Is Alive, and others kept me around as a cameraman/roadie for a couple of years.
-I had a few experimental / noise projects and collaborations with other people; Bionics, Edible Audio, Fresh Farm Raised Catfish, etc.
+For a couple of years in the 1990’s I was a cameraman, roadie, and occasional collaborator with Detroit-area groups like Princess Dragon-Mom, Mog Stunt Team, His Name Is Alive, etc..
+I also had a few experimental / noise projects with other people; Bionics, Edible Audio, Fresh Farm Raised Catfish, etc.

 The Island of Misfit Noise began in the summer of 1998 with Mystic MarshaKat and I. We had both been members of N2-Submission, the S&M-themed backing band for The Impaler “Detroit’s Vampire Poet”.
 Our band’s name changed a few times.
-Many other musicians came and went over a period of 15 years, the two of us being the only constant members.
+Many other musicians came and went during a period of 15 years, the two of us being the only constant members.
 She finally also left in early 2013.
 Then, the band ended.